indrajeetghosh/DeCoach/README.md

 **License:-**
 The current version of this repository is released under the GNU General Public License v3.0 unless otherwise stated.
 The authors of the repository retains their respective rights.
 The published paper and published dataset is governed by a separate license and the authors retain their respective rights.

+**Acknowledgements**
+This research is supported by NSF CAREER grant 1750936 and U.S. Army grant W911NF2120076